Miscellaneous Pop Percussion

 Anita Ekberg!

-"Exotic" percussion is the most immediate way for studio musicians to conjure up the primitive.
-The simple addition of a bongo fill seemingly can transform a whitebread standard into a haunting, Afro-Cuban mood piece.
-Whether or not the intent is an exotic mood, the adventurous use of unusual percussion distinguishes good pop from the drum-kit tedium characteristic of most rock and jazz of the period.
-It may be sensationalism, but done well it is at least not monotonous and often fantastic.
-Besides instrumental records, there are many instances of singers, particularly female, backed by ensembles featuring Latin percussion.
+Just as exotica is a form of Latin music, "exotic" percussion is Latin percussion.
+Latin rhythm has long been the chief way musicians conjure the primitive and push the limits of excitation and daring.
+It takes little more than a bongo fill to transform a whitebread standard into a haunting, Afro-Cuban mood piece.
+Whether or not the intent is an exotic mood, the adventurous use of unusual percussion distinguishes good pop from the drum-kit tedium characteristic of most rock and jazz.
+Sensationalism it may be, but done well it is often fantastic and at least not metronome-monotonous.
+Besides instrumental records, there are many fine instances of singers backed by ensembles featuring Latin percussion.

 Buying: Many pop LPs suggesting "percussion" are nothing special.
-Look for the albums led by percussionists or with a percussion instrument in the title.
-Beyond that, it is just a matter of knowing percussionists.
+Look for the albums led by percussionists (such as Bobby Christian & Dick Schory) or with a percussion instrument in the title.
+Beyond that, it is just a matter of knowing the master percussionists.

 Pop Percussion LPs